PA Program Mission, Policies, and Procedures

 - The program does not grant advanced placement to any applicant or enrolled student.

-- The program has only one location and all policies in the handbook apply to all professional phase students, both on campus and on clinical sites.
+- The program has only one location, and all policies in the Handbook apply to all professional phase students both on campus and at clinical sites.

-- Other important policies and procedures that should be reviewed are listed below and are explained in detail in the PA Program Professional Phase Handbook:
+(except in an emergency situation). - Other important policies and procedures that should be reviewed are listed below and are explained in detail in the Handbook:

 - Remediation, deceleration, dismissal, and withdrawal